Submit a ticket My Tickets

 Open navigation

-If some pages exist on your school pages authoring interface, it means that they are not accessible for users, hence they are redirected to a 404 error page.
-The most common reasons for that are the following:
+If pages appear in your school’s authoring interface but are not accessible to users, visitors may be redirected to a 404 Error page.
+The most common reasons include:

-• The page is affiliate self-registration (available for our Learning Center plans or higher), and the relevant affiliate setting is OFF.
+• The page is the Affiliate Self-Registration page (available on the Learning Center plan or higher), but the related affiliate setting is disabled.

-• The page is from an inactive site template, and the corresponding page does not exist in the active site template.
+• The page belongs to an inactive Site Flavor, and the corresponding page does not exist in the active one.

-• The page is a bundle, course, or subscription page and the relevant product is draft/private/archived.
+• The page is linked to a course, learning program, or subscription that is set as draft, private, or archived

 Did you find it helpful?
 Yes No